 Refunds shall be given in the following situations: overpayment; death or permanent disability before the effective date of a license; or an individual's ineligibility for licensure.
 Applicants determined ineligible to receive a license will be refunded the license fee minus any processing fee and minus any application fee this section requires.

 A licensee who applies for licensing in a second category shall pay the full license fee and application fee for the second category of license.

-A person must hold an individual license to practice in the state as a cosmetologist, esthetician, nail technician, eyelash technician, advanced practice esthetician, manager, or instructor.
+Individual licensing shall be required for persons seeking to practice in the state as a cosmetologist, esthetician, manicurist, manager, or instructor.

 Qualifications for licensing in each classification shall be determined by the board and established by rule, and shall include educational and experiential prerequisites.
-The rules shall require a demonstrated knowledge of procedures necessary to protect the health and safety of the practitioner and the consumer of cosmetology services, including but not limited to infection control, use of implements, apparatuses and other appliances, and the use of chemicals.
+The rules shall require a demonstrated knowledge of procedures necessary to protect the health of the practitioner and the consumer of cosmetology services, including but not limited to chemical applications.

 Licensing of persons without testing may be allowed as determined by rule.